famouswelshman/rocktailsbar/README.md

 1. Bugs
 When the website was loaded in GitHub I realised that the Javascript written was not functioning within the website.
 The reason for this was that the path file for the external JS file was entered into the index page as absolute and not relative causing the Javascript not to load.
 This was a clear error on my part and was quickly realised.
 It seemed that the link to the CSS file was correct (relative) and therefore worked correctly.

+I could not complete the contact form code to enable the clearing of the input fields upon button click to send the information.
+The contents of the form remained in the text fields which is frustrating and I could not ammend this code to clear the data.

 2. Responsive Challenges